deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyCity/README.md

 -----------------

-* All vehicles in scene with entry in scene setup: (in progress)
+* All vehicles in scene with entry in scene setup: (in progress, coming soon!)

 * All vehicles types with entry in scene setup: https://github.com/deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyCity/blob/main/Assets/Documentation/AllController-Types-wEntry-Documentation.txt